RaresBogdan/pong-game/README.md

 # Pong Game

-This is a classic and simple Pong game developed using Python and the Turtle module.
+This is one of my first game-projects.
+It is a classic and simple Pong game developed using Python and the Turtle module.

 ### Getting Started